LimJY03/GoogleCloudSkillsBoost/Google Cloud Computing Foundations/1. Cloud Computing Fundamentals/Module_01.md

 # So, What's The Cloud Anyway

-In this course, we will be able to discuss what the cloud is and why it's a technological and business game changer.
+In this module, we will be able to discuss what the cloud is and why it's a technological and business game changer.

 ## Learning Objectives